ZainManji/ShiftyTimelineAnimation/README.md

 domTweenable.seek(frame);
 ```

-<h5>Create a Timeline instance in order to store your DomTweenable instances.
+<h5>Create a Timeline instance in order to store your DomTweenable instances. </h5>
 A Timeline will allow you to animate multiple DomTweenable objects according to their respective tweens and where you decide to place them on the Timeline.
-Pass in a tween config to the constructor.</h5>
+Pass in a tween config to the constructor.

 ```javascript
 var tweenConfig = {duration: 200}; //The timeline's tween duration will adjust to fit in all the DomTweenable objects, which will be stored.
 If you pass in an empty config, the duration will default to 500ms.